gezanyahya/info500/README.md

 ## Using Docker to execute the analysis
 1) Download and save all files from my info550_project repository into the local directory of your choice
 2) In `Terminal`, navigate to the local directory
-3) Pull the image from my DockerHub repository, run the following code
+3) Pull the image from my DockerHub repository by running the following code

 ```bash
      docker pull gezanyahya/info550_project